laminas/laminas-math/doc/book/zend.math.introduction.md

 `mt_rand` is not considered secure for cryptographic purpose, that means if you will try to use it to generate secure random number the class will throw an exception.

-In particular, the algorithm that generates random bytes in `Zend\Math\Rand` tries to call the [openssl\_random\_pseudo\_bytes](http://it.php.net/manual/en/function.openssl-random-pseudo-bytes.php) function of the OpenSSL extension if installed.
+In particular, the algorithm that generates random bytes in `Laminas\Math\Rand` tries to call the [openssl\_random\_pseudo\_bytes](http://it.php.net/manual/en/function.openssl-random-pseudo-bytes.php) function of the OpenSSL extension if installed.
 If the OpenSSL extension is not present in the system the algorithm tries to use the the